alberttrann/gradio-mcp/README.md

 2025-06-14 12:02:59,206 - __main__ - INFO - MCP Tool: VISUALIZE data as a pie chart.
 ```
 --------------------------------------
-## Some more deep research attemps
+## Some more deep research attemps (This is before the suite-of-tools implementation, only deep research :) )
 * V-JEPA2:
 ```
 PS F:\MCP_DeepResearch> python mcp_server.py